RaziGooner/Capstone/README.md

 ## Notebook 'main.IPYNB'
 This main notebook has all the outputs for a run and will provide a good overlook.

+## log
+The log file in results folder records a timestamped entry of a training run, including hyperparameters, data split details, training losses per epoch for baseline and active learning models, and evaluation metrics on the test data for both models.

 ## Results